drewf24/world-airbnb/writeup/writeup.md

 days while shared rooms have a rough median availability of 90 days.
 Shared rooms are available for the most number of days in the year.

-summary statistics for availibility by room type:
+Summary statistics for availibility by room type:

     ## # A tibble: 3 x 3
     ##   room_type       med_availability_365 IQR_availability_365